microsoft/PowerApps-Samples/dataverse/webapi/JS/SPASample/README.md

 ---
 # Web API Data operations Samples (Client-side JavaScript)

-This project provides a common [Single Page Application (SPA)](https://developer.mozilla.org/docs/Glossary/SPA) runtime experience for multiple client-side JavaScript samples.
-See the list of samples in [Demonstrates](#demonstrates) for details.
+This project provides a common [Single Page Application (SPA)](https://developer.mozilla.org/docs/Glossary/SPA) runtime experience for multiple client-side JavaScript samples that use the Dataverse Web API.
+See the table of samples in the [Demonstrates](#demonstrates) section for details.

 This sample requires a `.env` file that contains configurations to run the sample.
 The steps to get the values for this configuration are described in  [Quickstart: Web API with client-side JavaScript and Visual Studio Code](https://learn.microsoft.com/power-apps/developer/data-platform/webapi/quick-start-js-spa).
 If you have trouble connecting with this sample, try connecting with the simpler quick start sample.